Alexandra Road Estate

-The Alexandra Road estate (officially the Alexandra and Ainsworth estate, but often referred to as Rowley Way, the name of its main thoroughfare) is a housing estate in the London Borough of Camden, North West London, England.
+The Alexandra Road estate (officially the Alexandra and Ainsworth estate, but often referred to as Rowley Way, the name of its main thoroughfare) is a housing estate in the London Borough of Camden, North London, England.
 It was designed in a brutalist style in 1968 by Neave Brown of Camden Council's Architects Department.
 Construction work commenced in 1972 and was completed in 1978.
-It is constructed from site-cast, board-marked white, unpainted reinforced concrete.
+It is constructed from site-cast, board-marked, white, unpainted reinforced concrete.
 Along with 520 apartments, the site also includes a school, community centre, youth club, heating complex, and parkland.
+Views of the construction of the development are shown in the 1970s TV detective drama series The Sweeney (Series 3, Episode 9, 1976).

 Estate

 The estate consists of three parallel east–west blocks, and occupies a crescent-shaped site bounded on the south by Boundary Road, Loudoun Road on the east, Abbey Road on the west, and by the West Coast Main Line to the north.
 The desire to control the sound and vibration from passing trains was a major consideration in the layout of the estate.
 Two rows of terraced apartments are aligned along the tracks.
 The higher, eight-story block directly adjacent to the railway line is organised in the form of a ziggurat, and acts as a noise barrier that blocks the noise of the trains from reaching the interior portion of the site, and its foundations rest on rubber pads that eliminate vibration.
 A lower, four-storey block runs along the other side of a continuous pedestrian walkway, known as Rowley Way, serving both terraced rows of buildings.
 The third row of buildings, along the southern edge of the site, parallels another public walkway, Langtry Walk, between this row and the existing earlier buildings of the Ainsworth Estate and defines a public park with play areas between the second and third row of dwellings.